Bravante Vineyards Howell Mountain Cabernet Franc 2007, Napa Valley, California

 Opened about two hours prior.
 The 2001 Beaucastel pours a pale, slightly hazy garnet with a watery rim.
 Medium+ viscosity with signs of fine sediment.
 On the nose, the wine is vinous.
 Strawberry preserves, leather, bacon fat, and some chicory.
 On the palate, medium tannin, medium+ acid.
 Confirming the notes from the nose.
 The finish is long.
 Is this the most powerful expression of Chateauneuf du Pape?
 No. But it’s balanced, complex and it makes me think and I like that.

 As a sort of epilogue, I was able to enjoy this bottle with someone who drinks old Beaucastel more regularly than I do.
 He described this bottle as being one that is in-between plentitudes; which makes sense as some of the tertiary characteristics are beginning to show themselves.
-Subsequently, you can drink now but this will likely enter a new dimension in the next few years.
+Subsequently, you can drink now but this will likely enter a new dimension in the next few years. — a year ago

 First taste of the 1er after having collected a few different vintages over the years, along with consuming plenty of their bargain priced Hoddles Creek Estate pinot noir.
 It’s a cracker.
 Drinking gorgeously now, having had a few years to integrate.
-Was having too much fun wolfing down tasty pizza with friends to make detailed notes, but it was certainly a pleasure to drink. — 7 months ago
+Was having too much fun wolfing down tasty pizza with friends to make detailed notes, but it was certainly a pleasure to drink. — a year ago

 Purchased12+ years ago, drank it last week with family and friends.
 Steak and risotto dinner.
 Initial tasting at bottle opening gave me concerns, was